-JOIN ME IN AN INTERVIEW WITH IRFAN QUADER FROM HYDERABAD, INDIA !
+JOIN US IN AN INTERVIEW WITH IRFAN QUADER FROM HYDERABAD, INDIA !

 Irfan is a biker, rum aficionado, vegetarian foodie and proud Hyderabadi.
 After travelling regularly in India and abroad for over 15 years, he turned his back on the corporate world to work full-time on his blog The Good Life With IQ.
 If you want real first-hand travel experiences, vegetarian recipes and reviews, and tips on sustainability, this is a good place to find them.

-Which is the best month to visit Hyderabad and why?
+Which is the best time to visit Hyderabad?

 Weather-wise, the best time to visit Hyderabad is between November and January.
 The ‘winter’ months here are very pleasant, with temperatures at night going to down to around 10o Celsius.
 It can still get a little warm during the day, but nowhere near the temperatures of the hot summer months.
 And even if it does get warm, the breeze will mostly be nice and cool.
 It gets coolest between the end of December and beginning of January.